capawesome-team/capacitor-firebase/packages/authentication/README.md

   if (!email) {
     // User opened the link on a different device.
 To prevent session fixation
-    // attacks, ask the user to provide the associated email again. email = window.prompt(
-      'Please provide your email for confirmation.',
+    // attacks, ask the user to provide the associated email again. email = window.prompt('Please provide your email for confirmation.');
-    );
   }
   // The client SDK will parse the code from the link for you. const result = await FirebaseAuthentication.signInWithEmailLink({